wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[management_api.handler.token_config]</code>
                             <span class="badge-required">Required</span>
                             <p>
-                                This configuration header is required for changing configurations of the JWT token that is used by the Micro Integrator's Management API.
+                                This TOML configuration is released as a product update on the <b>26th March, 2020</b>.
+You can get the latest updates using <a href=”https://docs.wso2.com/display/updates/Getting+Started”>WSO2 Update Manager</a>.</br></br> This configuration header is required for changing configurations of the JWT token that is used by the Micro Integrator's Management API.
 Read more about <a href='../../setup/security/securing_management_api'>securing the Management API</a>.
                             </p>
                         </div>
                         <div class="params-wrap">